sundmanbo/opencalphad/README.md

 opencalphad
 ===========

-This is a prerelase of Open Calphad version 3
+This is the final version of Open Calphad version 3